The extremely unoriginal story of how Shorthand does SEO

 It’s possible that we could radically grow Shorthand’s organic traffic by writing about high volume topics that are distant from our actual business or brand.
 Again, I decided we’d be sacrificing our brand to chase those keywords, so I stayed pretty close to our core expertise.

-I didn’t chase them backlinks
+I didn’t chase backlinks

 In SEO, everyone talks about backlinks, but I didn’t bother focusing on this — mostly because I couldn’t.
 It was too difficult a problem, too time-consuming, and too far outside my area of expertise.
 I think this was, accidentally, a pretty good idea.
 Shorthand was already pretty well established, so it wasn’t a major necessity for us.